Skip to main content

 9. Assign.png

-You’ll now have assigned the users who will be able to sign into Declaree using Single Sign-On.
+These users can now log in to Declaree with SSO.
 In the next section, we’ll set up a unique subdomain which we will link to your organization’s Azure directory.

 Each organization within Declaree is provided with a unique subdomain.
 This subdomain will serve as the entry point for your users and ensures that Declaree connects to your Azure account specifically, preventing any mix-ups with other accounts.